-- Clear signposting to the appropriate regulatory body, such as the Fundraising Regulator or the Scottish Fundraising Standards Panel, or the Financial Conduct Authority (FCA) in the event that an individual is unhappy with the outcome of your response.
+- Clear signposting to the appropriate regulatory body, such as the Fundraising Regulator or the Scottish Fundraising Adjudication Panel, or the Financial Conduct Authority (FCA) in the event that an individual is unhappy with the outcome of your response.

 3. What is your policy on refunds?

 Information provided by the fundraising platform should include:

 - Whether and in what circumstances refund requests should be directed to the fundraising platform or the fundraiser.